masukomi/Terminal-Graphing-BarChart/README.md

 ## Future Plans
 This actually starts out by generating a horizontal graph and then rotates it, and adds the X axis and divider lines (see inline comments).

-The plan is to add `CLI::Graphing::BarChart::Horizontal` to this library, by extracting the initial bit of `Vertical` into a common module and then building `Horizontal` around that.
+The plan is to add `Terminal::Graphing::BarChart::Horizontal` to this library, by extracting the initial bit of `Vertical` into a common module and then building `Horizontal` around that.

 This will happen as soon as I need it, or _you_ need it enough to make a Pull Request.